plewis/plewis.github.io/phylogenetics/lab-revbayes.md

     # Attach the data
     likelihood.clamp(data)

-<tt>dnPhyloCTMC</tt> is a probability distribution (hence the tilde used in the assignment) for the data conditional on the model.
-The <tt>clamp</tt> function assigns data to each leaf in the tree.
-Remember that the variable <tt>data</tt> was created in the first non-comment line of our script from the contents of the _algaemb.nex_ file.
+`dnPhyloCTMC` is a probability distribution (hence the tilde used in the assignment) for the data conditional on the model.
+The `clamp` function assigns data to each leaf in the tree.
+Remember that the variable `data` was created in the first non-comment line of our script from the contents of the _algaemb.nex_ file.

 ### The model graph (DAG)

 A directed, acyclic graph (DAG) can be used to portray a statistical model.
-Add these lines to your RevBayes script (again, just above <tt>quit()</tt>) and run it again.
+Add these lines to your RevBayes script (again, just above `quit()`) and run it again.

     # Create model
     mymodel = model(psi)